BriBourassa/Brock-Paper-Scissors/README.md

 Step 4: Open index.html file in browser\
 Step 5: Choose your game mode and pokemon type!

-Or visit the deployed website page! https://bribourassa.github.io/Brock-Paper-Scissors/
+Or visit the deployed page! https://bribourassa.github.io/Brock-Paper-Scissors/

 ## Preview of App: